plalor/ZCON/README.md

 julia -i JuliaExample.jl
 ```

-The subdirectory 'data/out' contains the outputs of the runs as '.npy' files, along with visualizations if you just want to view the results.
+The subdirectory 'data/out' contains the outputs of the runs as '.npy' files along with visualizations in '.png' format if you just want to view the results.

 ## A note about attenMat